-The type of the bean, the way it is grown, cultivated, harvested, and dried, as well as the way they’re roasted affect which chemicals are left in the beans before you brew them.
+The type of bean, the way it is grown, cultivated, harvested, dried, and roasted all affect which chemicals are left in the beans before you brew them.

 The most popular method of brewing is different throughout the world, which can affect the chemical compounds that make it into your cup.

 Most automatic coffee makers and many pour overs use a filter.
-Filters remove the oils as it is brewed.
+Filters remove the oils as the coffee brews.

 Scandinavian boiled, French press, Turkish/Greek, and espressos are considered “unfiltered” brewing methods.

-Your latte, cappuccino, macchiato, Americano, and other sweet coffee drinks likely have a base of espresso as well, so they’d “technically” be considered unfiltered coffee.
+Your latte, cappuccino, macchiato, Americano, and other sweet coffee drinks likely have a base of espresso as well, so they are “technically” be considered unfiltered coffee.

 Just to make sure I say it, the health benefits I discuss in this article are related to plain, black coffee.
 Please don’t expect the same kind of health benefits from “coffee drinks” that include cream, sugar, syrup, and candy.